 - appoint a medical treatment decision-maker.

-The MTPD Act reforms how medical decision-making is performed so that it is no longer a A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. of a patient’s best interest, but what accords with their values and preferences.
+The MTPD Act reforms how medical decision-making is performed so that it is no longer a determination of a patient’s best interest, but what accords with their values and preferences.

 ‘Medical treatment’ is defined in the MTPD Act (s 3).
 Medical treatment is not limited to the treatment provided by doctors and dentists, but includes the treatment provided by all health practitioners, including ambulance staff and non-emergency patient transport staff (see Health Practitioner Regulation National Law (Victoria) Act 2009 (Vic)).

 Special medical procedures are regulated by the GA Act 2019 (pt 6).
-Special medical procedures are performed on people who are unable to make medical treatment decisions for themselves; the procedures are pregnancy The end of something.
-Contracts terminate when the parties have done what they agreed.
-A contract can also be terminated without being completed, for example if one party breaks the contract, or it is impossible to carry out., sterilisation, and tissue donation.
-Only VCAT is authorised to To agree to something being done, to approve an action or arrangement.
-See also informed consent. to these procedures.
+Special medical procedures are performed on people who are unable to make medical treatment decisions for themselves; the procedures are pregnancy termination, sterilisation, and tissue donation.
+Only VCAT is authorised to consent to these procedures.

 Advanced care directives